netdata/netdata/src/daemon/README.md

 See [debugging](#debugging).

-## Netdata process scheduling policy
+## Process scheduling policy on Unix systems

-By default Netdata versions prior to 1.34.0 run with the `idle` process scheduling policy, so that it uses CPU resources, only when there is idle CPU to spare.
-On very busy servers (or weak servers), this can lead to gaps on the charts.

-Starting with version 1.34.0, Netdata instead uses the `batch` scheduling policy by default.
+Netdata uses the `batch` scheduling policy by default.
 This largely eliminates issues with gaps in charts on busy systems while still keeping the impact on the rest of the system low.

 You can set Netdata scheduling policy in `netdata.conf`, like this: